-The current service agreements with the Managing Director and Chief Executive Officer, and Chief Operating Officer have a notice period of three (3) months.
+The current service agreement with the Managing Director and Chief Executive Officer has a notice period of six (6) months.
+The Chief Operating Officer and Chief financial Officer have a notice period of three (3) months.
 All other employment agreements have one month (or less) notice periods.
 Executives who are employees are entitled to their statutory entitlements of accrued annual leave and long service leave together with any superannuation on termination.
 No other termination payments are payable.